 These techniques use MRI to guide small needles into the centre of the fibroid being targeted.
-Laser energy, or ultrasound energy, is then passed through the needles to destroy the fibroid.
+Laser energy or ultrasound energy is passed through the needles to destroy the fibroid.

-However, the effects on pregnancy and those wishing to have a baby in the future are not fully known, so this should be taken into consideration.
+However, the effects on pregnancy and women who want to have a baby in the future aren't fully known, so this should be taken into consideration.